-Laura Sheppard and Bruce Bierman, producers and co-artistic directors, have collaborated for more than a decade to create community-based productions in affiliation with fiscal sponsor KlezCalifornia.
+Laura Sheppard, producer and Bruce Bierman, director and co-artistic directors, have collaborated for more than a decade to create community-based productions in affiliation with fiscal sponsor KlezCalifornia.
 Their successes include the popular Yiddish musical Di Megileh of Itzik Manger, produced by the Yiddish Theater Collective (March 2014) and New Yiddish Theater (February 2015) as part of the Jewish Music Festival, as well as KlezCalifornia’s Cabaret by the Bay.

-For newsletter and ticket information Click Here and select Yiddish Theatre Ensemble
+To receive YTE announcements and news Click Here and select Yiddish Theatre Ensemble

-Would you like to audition or volunteer?
+Would you like to volunteer?
 Be in touch! email@example.com or